JDuchniewicz/website-hugo/content/posts/18-10-20-first-thesis-released.md

 +++

 ## Introduction
-I am bursting with excitement as I write this, because I can finally share with the world something I have been working very hard for the first half of this too-eventful year!
+I am bursting with excitement as I am writing this - I can finally share with the world something I have been working very hard for the first half of this overly eventful year!

 Today I have uploaded my Bachelor's thesis for open access - it can be viewed at [this link].
 If this was something not worth your time or digital space ([already polluted]), I would not blog about it :)

 This project was probably the most ambitious one in my whole life, and what is most important - successful.
 Back in my previous job, my colleagues who have already graduated presented me with their theses, one of which utilized an FPGA for megahertz signal synthesis.
 Much as I like tackling challenges, [black magic] was not something I was eager to dab in.
 However, my curiosity on the subject of FPGAs was born, and soon I begun development of my thesis.